Clair Neill MA, Integrative Therapist, Registered MBACP

 - Exam stress

-The initial session is free and lasts 30 minutes.
+The initial consultation is free and lasts 30 minutes.
 This can be done online, via telephone or in person.

 I ask for at least 24 hours notice for cancellations.